zacsketches/yun/README.md

 gather from the host system before you try and login.
 The first is the case-sensitive username.
 Type `whoami` at the command prompt to get the exact user name.
 Then type `ifconfig` and make note of the ip address.
-Use my script `ip` in the this source directory for a quick command to just print the ip address to the terminal.
+Use my script `ip.sh` in the this source directory for a quick command to just print the ip address to the terminal.

+Then from the remote terminal you can log in via `ssh`, `sftp`, or for a quick file copy `scp`.
+For example, `sftp <user>@<ip>` will get you logged into the remote machine to share files back and forth.